-Infinitus emerges from stealth with $21.4M for “voice RPA” aimed at healthcare companies – TechCrunch
+Infinitus emerges from stealth with $21.4M for ‘voice RPA’ aimed at healthcare companies – TechCrunch

 “I thought, if someone wanted to build this for healthcare it would change it,” he said.
 And so he decided to do just that.

-Jain said that Infinitus is using public cloud speech to text systems but the natural language processing and flows to triage and use the information gained from the conversations are built in house.
+Jain said that Infinitus is using public cloud speech to text systems but the natural language processing and flows to triage and use of the information gained from the conversations are built in house.
 The specialization of the content and interactions potentially is also one reason why Infinitus might not worry so soon about cannibalization from bigger RPA players, at least for now.

 The fact that services like these — the new generation of robocalls, as it were — can sound “lifelike”, like actual humans, has been something that consumer versions have aspired to, although that hasn’t always worked out for the best.
-Duplex, for example, in its early days came under criticism for how it’s excellent quality might actually be deceptive, because it wasn’t clear to users they were speaking to a machine logging their responses in a data harnessing exercise.
+Duplex, for example, in its early days came under criticism for how its excellent quality might actually be deceptive, because it wasn’t clear to users they were speaking to a machine logging their responses in a data harnessing exercise.
 Jain notes that Infinitus is actually intentionally choosing voices that sound like bots to help make that clear to those taking the calls.

-He said that this also “helps reduce the level of chatter” on the conversation and keep the person speaking focused on business.
+He said that this also “helps reduce the level of chatter” on the conversation and keeps the person speaking focused on business.

 On that front, it seems that while Infinitus works like other voice RPA services, connected up with live, human agents who can take over calls if they get tricky, that hasn’t really needed to be used.